Shirley Eikhard: Career

 At age 13, following her debut performance in Cobourg, Eikhard successfully auditioned for the Songwriter's Workshop at the 1969 Mariposa Folk Festival where she played alongside Joni Mitchell, Ian & Sylvia, and Bruce Cockburn.
 Two years later, when she was 15, her song "It Takes Time" was recorded by Anne Murray and became a hit in Canada.
 The song was also recorded by Kim Carnes for her 1971 album Rest on Me.

 In 1972, Earl Ball of Capitol Records was alerted to her growing reputation and signed her to the label.
 She released her first album, Shirley Eikhard, which was moderately successful and won Eikhard two Juno Awards for Country Female Artist of the Year at both the Juno Awards of 1973 and the Juno Awards of 1974.

 After a three-year career break, she returned to recording and released three albums for Attic Records, Child of the Present, Let Me Down Easy, and Horizons.
-Though again none were big sellers, they included her cover versions of Lindsey Buckingham’s "Don’t Let Me Down" and Christine McVie’s "Say You Love Me".
+Though again none were big sellers, they included her cover versions of "Don’t Let Me Down Again" by Buckingham Nicks and Christine McVie's "Say You Love Me".
 "Say You Love Me" was released as a single several weeks in advance of Fleetwood Mac in early June 1976.
 Eikhard took the song into the Canadian top 40, peaking at No. 34; Fleetwood Mac's version, released only a few weeks later, peaked at No. 29 in September.

 In 1981, Emmylou Harris recorded Eikhard's "Good News", later also releasing a version of Eikhard’s "Maybe Tonight".

 Through the 1980s, she battled both stage fright and throat problems, and was advised by her doctor that she should stop performing in clubs due to an allergy to cigarette smoke.
 Following her 1987 album Taking Charge for WEA Records, a period which she would later describe as the nadir of her life, her prominence in the music industry had significantly declined, and she had started to pursue background extra work in film and television to support herself.
-By 1989, however, the tide began to turn for her as a songwriter again, with singers such as Rita Coolidge and Alannah Myles recording Eikhard songs.
+By 1989, however, the tide began to turn for her as a songwriter again, with singers such as Rita Coolidge, Mary Lu Zahalan and Alannah Myles recording Eikhard songs.